nimbleindustry/device/README.md

 ### Fault Tolerance
-Industrial settings are inhospital places for computers. *Device* aims to be highly fault-tolerant.
-For instance if the serial connection to a fieldbus interface is interrupted, *Device* gracefully attempts to reconnect and uses exponential backoff techniques in respect of system resources.
-Other fieldbus or IIoT connections would be unaffected.
+Industrial settings are inhospitable places for computers. *Device* aims to be highly fault-tolerant.
+For instance if the serial connection to a field bus interface is interrupted, *Device* gracefully attempts to reconnect and uses exponential backoff techniques in respect of system resources.
+In this example, other field bus or IIoT connections would be unaffected.

 Device uses a hierarchical services architecture based on [supervisor trees](https://github.com/nimbleindustry/suture).